suborbital/subo/docs/get-started.md

 }
 ```

-subo will package your module into a Wasm module that can be used by E2Core and run just like any other module!
+subo will package your plugin into a Wasm module that can be used by E2Core and run just like any other module!
 You can see examples of modules in the [E2Core repository](https://github.com/suborbital/e2core/tree/main/sat/engine/testdata).

 ## Create a project